 Lauren Weiss Bricker, Interim Dean

-The Master of Interior Architecture (MIA) degree is offered through the College of Extended University (CEU) in collaboration with UCLA Extension.
-For further information, call (310) 794-3747 or visit http://www.cpp.edu/~ceu/degree-programs/interior-architecture/index.shtml.
+The online Master of Interior Architecture (MIA) degree is offered through the College of Extended University (CEU) in collaboration with UCLA Extension.
+For further information, call (310) 794-3747 or visit: https://www.cpp.edu/ceu/degree-programs/interior-architecture/index.shtml.

 Students in the College of Environmental Design develop strong connections to their discipline by working closely with faculty and other students in their Department.
 But they also are exposed to College-wide values such as the urgency of addressing complex environmental, social, cultural, and economic challenges in the built and natural environments and the importance of communicating ideas through design.
 Programs also share a commitment to the development of individual skills and experience working in interdisciplinary teams to provide a sound basis for a successful professional career.
 These skills are enriched by the courses taken within the College and the University.
 The faculty is comprised of professionals and academics involved in research, practice, and instruction.

 Coursework in the College of Environmental Design requires using a computer that meets departmental specifications.
 Specialized software and devices may also be needed.
 Information specific to each department is available on the department's website or from the department office.
 Students are responsible for their own purchases.
 All applicants should check requirements in advance to assure a successful start.